ThingSet/thingset.github.io/docs/spec/v0.6/mapping_mqtt.md

     {message-type}/{node-id}/{details}

-The first part of the topic indicates the message type (request, response or statement) and mode (text or binary).
+The first part of the topic indicates the message type (request, response, desire or report) and mode (text or binary).

 The second part contains the node ID, followed by further details depending on the message type.